wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 step should be trivial; but if not, this step could be painful.

 The fourth step is supporting GenCopy, the generational copying collector with a Semispace mature space.
-This collector requires write barrier.
+This collector requires a write barrier.
 MMTk provides the write barrier implementation, exposed as `mmtk::memory_manager::object_reference_write`, and the VM needs to ensure it is called whenever writing a reference field.
+Missing a write barrier invocation may cause a young object to be erroneously reclaimed.

 With stop-the-world, root scanning, object scanning, object copying and write barriers handled, the VM should be able to use other GC algorithms MMTk provides, too, such as Immix and GenImmix.

+The fifth step is optimising for fast paths.
+"Fast paths" here refer to the most commonly executed code paths of allocation and write barriers.
+For example, the fast path of a bump-pointer allocation is incrementing the cursor and checking whether it has exceeded a given limit.
+If it has, it should jump to the slow path which is usually implemented out of line as a function.
-The fifth step is supporting fast paths.
-This is an optimisation.
-For performance reasons, the VM should inline the commonly executed fast paths of object allocation and write barriers... well... if it care about performance.
+Because the fast paths are executed very often, VMs should JIT-compile and inline the fast paths of object allocation and write barriers... if they care about performance.

 # MMTk and CRuby

-Great!.
+We have discussed what MMTk is, and how to let a VM use MMTk.

 Let's use MMTk for CRuby, and make all of its GC algorithms available for CRuby!

 Unfortunately, there is a catch.
 CRuby needs object pinning, and that limits what GC algorithms we can use.